echoprotocol/echowiki/technologies/powr-echorand/overview.md

 1. To switch to the longest chain \(with the highest number of completed non zero rounds\) in the presence of several chains.
 2. If there is more than one long chain, to follow the one, in which the last block is not empty.
 If all of them have empty blocks in the end, to check the second and subsequent blocks from the end to the first non-empty block.
-3. If there is more than one long chain with non-empty blocks at the end of a $r$-length chain, to follow the one in which the $r$ block has the smallest hash value.
+3. If there is more than one long chain with non-empty blocks at the end of a `r`-length chain, to follow the one in which the `r` block has the smallest hash value.

 This process is based on [algorand-v9](https://drive.google.com/file/d/1dohyg2LMNxHFzzTc5VpUwm_qjegBPKe2) \(9.
 Handling Forks, page 70\).